 Campus map and virtual tour

-Print out our campus map so you can get around campus easily or, take a virtual tour with us!
+Print out our campus map, or use so you can get around campus easily.
+You can also take a virtual tour with us!

 Have you already arranged University accommodation?

 If you have an offer of University owned or managed accommodation and have paid your deposit, you must inform FutureLets that you will be late, and they will confirm your key collection arrangements.
 You can contact them via email or by calling +44 (0) 24 76 158 158.

 If you are arriving after your start date, please email our International Student Support Team or call +44 (0) 24 7765 2152.

 If you haven’t arranged permanent accommodation, you will need to organise somewhere to stay for your first few nights.
 The University does not provide temporary accommodation.